goutham-nekkalapu/rl-course/12_final_project/2_final_project_ideas.md

 - Transfer learning.
 Agents trained on one task can more quickly learn another task.
 - Multi-agent problems and algorithms.
 We are not cover it in class.
     + Enter [MalmO Competition](https://www.crowdai.org/challenges/marlo-2018)
+- I love multi-arm bandits (MAB).
+However, it is a very simple RL problem.
+MAB are a MDP with only a single state.
+If you want to build a recommender engine for final project, you should try to make it more complex.
+An example of a more complex MDP is the complete sign-up flow of a customer with several variations over the customer journey.
+Add a probabilistic Viterbi lattice and you getting something interesting.
 - Other RL algorithms not covered in class.
 - Music!
 Music is a sequential activity with rewards.
 Imagine different agents "jamming" together and with humans.
 - Your own idea.
 This is your project.
 What is interesting to you?